slesty/embeddedtube/README.md

 Add's embedded player on youtube video replacing it.

 NOTICE: This only works if you have the black screen telling you to turn off adblocker inside the videoplayer.(After 3 warnings.)
+The youtube video player needs to be in normal mode not theater mode for this to work.

 Instructions: